Does anyone read the fine print of an insurance policy? Not many!

 A Homeowners Insurance Policy

-When buying homeowners insurance, it’s important to make sure you purchase adequate coverage and know how to choose home insurance.
+When buying homeowners insurance, it’s important to ensure adequate coverage and know how to choose home insurance.

-If you suffer a loss in your home and need to file a homeowners insurance claim, you don’t want to find out that all your repairs won’t be covered because you don’t have enough coverage.
+If you suffer a loss in your home and need to file a homeowners insurance claim, you don’t want to discover that all your repairs won’t be covered because you don’t have enough coverage.

-For dwelling coverage, make sure you have enough coverage to rebuild your home.
+For dwelling coverage, ensure you have enough coverage to rebuild your home.

-For personal property coverage, make sure you have the appropriate amount of coverage so you can comfortably afford to replace all your belongings.
+For personal property coverage, ensure you have the appropriate amount of coverage so you can comfortably afford to replace all your belongings.

-When determining personal property coverage limits, create a home inventory to help you figure out the value of all your belongings.
+When determining personal property coverage limits, create a home inventory to determine the value of all your belongings.

 An insurance agent may be able to help you determine how much coverage you need.
 Another thing to consider when buying home insurance is to shop around.